Skip to content

 2. Click the link to create an integration on Notion API and click the New integration button.
 Notion_01.jpg

-5. Select the Read user information without email addresses option in the User Capabilities section and then click the Save changes button.
+5. Select the Read user information without email addresses option in the User Capabilities section and then click the Save button.
+Notion_04.jpg

-9. Go to Mation and navigate to My Apps and Add a new connection choosing Notion from the list.
+7. Go to Mation and navigate to Apps.
+Click the + Add Connection button.
+In the popup, select Notion from the list.
 Notion_06.jpg

-13. Click the Continue button to reveal the OAuth Secret.
-Notion_10.jpg
+13. Click the Continue button to reveal the OAuth Client Secret.
+Notion_11.jpg

 16. Click the Submit button.